Endoscopic ultrasound in rectal cancer

 - Indiana University School of Medicine

 Accurate staging of rectal cancer is essential for selecting patients who can undergo sphincter-preserving surgery and identifying those who could benefit from neoadjuvant therapy.
-(See "Neoadjuvant chemoradiotherapy and radiotherapy for rectal cancer".)
+(See "Neoadjuvant chemoradiotherapy and radiotherapy for rectal adenocarcinoma".)

 Transrectal endoscopic ultrasound (EUS) is performed with the patient in the left lateral decubitus position.
 However, optimal tumor visualization may require repositioning the patient to place the region of interest in the dependent portion of the rectum.
 This is particularly important when assessing the primary tumor (T) stage of early superficial lesions because the rectum is filled with water, and minimal compression by the balloon is desired to achieve acoustic coupling.